mbender74/ti.listviewextension/README.md

 ## additional event listener

-* `scroll ` - returns current contentOffset and contentSize (fires as long the listView is scrolling - in cotrast to 'scrolling' which is only fired when the users ends dragging
+* `scroll ` - returns current contentOffset and contentSize (fires as long the listView is scrolling - in contrast to 'scrolling' which is only fired when the users ends dragging

 ## additional method